joshiemoore/ludicrous/README.md

 4. Use your web browser to navigate to `http://localhost:8000/` and observe the JSON response.

-ludicrous doesn't currently support sending JSON data to the server with POST requests, but that is coming very soon!

 ## Build from source
 1. Clone the repository: `$ git clone --recursive https://github.com/joshiemoore/ludicrous.git`